jason4151/bash/README.md

 # AWS Jump-Box Port Forwarding Script

-This script is designed to establish a secure port forwarding session to a jump-box instance in our AWS environment.
+This script is designed to establish a secure port forwarding session to a jump-box EC2 instance in an AWS environment.
 It includes several functions to handle authentication, retrieve necessary information, and start the session.

 ## Prerequisites